Table of Contents

-1. Leave a sick dog at home.
+Leave a sick or unvaccinated dog at home

 Because there are so many different dogs from different environments mixing in one place, the dog park can be a hothouse of infectious agents.
 Parasites like hookworms, roundworms, giardiasis, and coccidiosis thrive in feces and shared water bowls.
 If you think there is even a chance your pet could be infected with a contagious disease or parasite, stay at home.

-Do make sure your dog is up-to-date on all vaccinations.
+Make sure your dog is up-to-date on all vaccinations.
 Basic vaccinations all dogs should have include distemper, rabies, hepatitis, Bordetella (kennel cough), parvovirus, and parainfluenza.
 Some vaccines require booster shots, so it’s best to schedule yearly vet appointments to keep your pet fully vaccinated.